KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 ---
 layout: default
-title: Excel VBA Custom Table Headers
+title: Build a Table with Custom Headers Using VBA
 nav_order: 3
 ---